swathiraj85/SeleniumBDDFramework/README.md

 The project dependencies are maintained using MAVEN dependency management.
 The test scripst are writted using Gherkin syntax.
 The common fields across multiple step definitions are maintained using Dependency Injection pattern.
+The global environment variables are fetched using configuration class and implemented using Singleton design pattern.

 # Installation
 1) Install ORACLE JAVA JDK 1.8 version